easybuilders/easybuild/docs/Easyconfigs_index.rst

 Index included with EasyBuild releases
 --------------------------------------

-Each EasyBuild release (since EasyBuild v4.2.0) comes with a index file for the easyconfig (and patch) files that are included with that release.
+Each EasyBuild release (since EasyBuild v4.2.0) comes with an index file for the easyconfig (and patch) files that are included with that release.

 Hence, you only need to use ``--create-index`` to create/update the index file for any additional directories